scalezen/yield-curve/README.md

 # euro-curve

-A toy euro yield curve, built twice, from free data.
+Euro yield curve, built using a parametric model and boot strapped from tradeable instruments, from free data.

 **Stage 1** — fit a Nelson–Siegel–Svensson curve to the ECB's published AAA euro area government bond yields, then check the fitted parameters against the ones the ECB